Background pattern

 • Breastfeeding

-Driving and operating machinery
+Driving and using machines

 Tanonalla contains sodium

-3. How to Take Tanonalla
+3. How to take Tanonalla

-Follow exactly the administration instructions of this medication as indicated by your doctor.This medicationis indicated by your doctor.In case of doubt, consult your doctor or pharmacist again.
+Follow your doctor's administration instructions for this medication exactly.
+If in doubt, consult your doctor or pharmacist again.

 Tanonalla is a prolonged-release tablet, which means that the active ingredients are released over a prolonged period of time.
-Its action lasts for 12 hours.
+Its action lasts 12 hours.

 Unless your doctor tells you otherwise, the usual dose is: